For Seniors: Understand Internet Basics

 They may also provide entrance to an online retail business where you can shop, or allow you to share files with others or use software applications without having to install them on your computer.

 You can buy, bid for, or sell a wide variety of items in an entire online marketplace referred to as the world of e-commerce.

-When you visit a website, you might see colored text or graphics that represent hyperlinks, also referred to as links.
-You can click links to move from place to place within a web page, within a website, or between websites.
+When you open a website, you might see colored text or graphics that represent hyperlinks, also referred to as links.
+You can click links using your mouse to move from place to place within a web page, on a website, or between web documents.